AnalogDragon/Taiko-Input/Sampling-MCU/README_EN.md

 ## Digital Signal Processing

 Digital signal processing mainly involves trigger handling, debouncing, and determining if there is signal crosstalk.
-Since the drum contains a physical structure, vibrations can cause signal misfires.
+Since the taiko contains a physical structure, vibrations can cause signal misfires.
 Therefore, it is necessary to determine and output the signals received at the same time.

 ### Processing Flowchart